FaR-Team/devlog/_posts/2023-12-1-What-we're-up-to.md

 ---
 layout: post
-title: "June 15th Update!"
+title: "What we're up to"
 date: 2023-12-01
-tags: [devlog]
+tags: [Devlog]
 ---